magetop/magento2-delivery-date/README.md

-# Magento 2 Delivery Date Extension by MageTop
+# Magento 2 Delivery Date Extension by Magetop

 **Magento 2 Delivery Date Extension** is a great plugin allows your customers to choose any date that is after the current date for their order delivery at the checkout page.